MilesCranmer/ArguMend.jl/README.md

 This is most useful for large interfaces with many possible options.

-This mechanism is very likely zero-cost, as it relies on adding splatted keyword arguments to the function call, which will re-compile the function if the keyword arguments change.
+This mechanism is (probably) zero-cost, as it relies on adding splatted keyword arguments to the function call, which will re-compile the function if the keyword arguments change.

+The core function used for computing candidate keywords is `extract_close_matches`, which is a clean-room pure-Julia re-implementation of Python's difflib.get_close_matches.